fcambus/statzone/README.md

         cmake ..
         make

-StatZone has been sucessfully built and tested on OpenBSD and Linux with both Clang and GCC.
+StatZone has been successfully built and tested on OpenBSD and Linux with both Clang and GCC.

 ## Usage